domwoe/inscription_canister/README.md

 This example project explores the possibility of inscribing ordinal inscriptions onto the Bitcoin blockchain using the Internet Computer Protocol (ICP).

 Inscriptions are made by spending a Pay-to-Taproot (P2TR) output, which necessitates the use of Schnorr signatures.
-Currently, ICP's Chain-Key Signature suite does not support Schnorr signatures.
-As a workaround, this project uses an experimental Schnorr Canister for signing transactions.
-This canister generates a private key from a seed, which is derived from ICP's source of unbiased randomness.
-It's important to note that this method is not secured by the canister's controller.
-Consequently, there's a risk that node providers could access the canister's state and extract the private key.
+Threshold Schnorr signatures have been available on ICP mainnet since the [Deuterium Milestone](https://x.com/dfinity/status/1823341406254985448).
+You can read more about threshold Schnorr signatures in the [Internet Computer documentation](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/signatures/signing-messages-t-schnorr).

 This project has only been tested on the local development environment on a Mac with Apple Silicon.
 It may not work on other platforms.
 Please file an issue if you encounter any problems.

 ## Quick Start

-Make sure that [Node.js](https://nodejs.org/en/) `>= 16.x`, [`dfx`](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove) `>= 0.12.x`, [Rust](https://www.rust-lang.org/tools/install), and [Docker](https://docs.docker.com/get-docker/) (including docker compose) are installed on your system.
+Make sure that [Node.js](https://nodejs.org/en/) `>= 16.x`, [`dfx`](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove) `>= 0.22.x`, [Rust](https://www.rust-lang.org/tools/install), and [Docker](https://docs.docker.com/get-docker/) (including docker compose) are installed on your system.

+> :warning: Only dfx `>= 0.22.x` supports threshold Schnorr signatures.
+Make sure you have the correct version installed.

 After installing Rust, run these commands to configure your system for IC canister development: